Psychologie des Kindes: Context

-The beginnings of developmental psychology
+Beginnings of developmental psychology

 At the end of the 19th, beginning of the 20th century the societal view on children was changing.
 Before that time, the infant mortality due to diseases was so high, that parents did not emotionally invest in their children.
 People used to have many children knowing and accepting that many of them would not make it into adulthood.
 From the age of 7, children were already seen as adults and consequently were dressed like adults as well.
 Only once the infant and child mortality started to decrease in Europe and the United States, parents and also scientists became more interested in the children and in childhood as a developmental stage.
 From the end of the 19th century onwards, children were also required to go to school.
 During the Industrial Revolution, child labour rates had increased, but with the developing interest in children, the first laws were passed in Europe protecting children from child labour.
 In turn, throughout the latter half of the 19th century the fact that more researchers began to study children also let to more awareness of children´s welfare.
 Consequently, more laws protecting children were passed and child education became mandatory in many Western countries.

 The late 19th century also marks the beginning of psychology as a scientific discipline in general.
 One of the first scientists to study the relationship between different stimuli and mental responses was the physician Gustav Theodor Fechner.
 The first experimental lab for psychology was opened by Wilhelm Wundt in Leipzig in 1879, which marks the birth date of modern psychology.
 Both Fechner and Wundt understood the importance of empirical and methodical research.
 From then on, more scientist and psychologists recognised the importance of systematic observations and planned experiments in the field of psychology.
 This was also an important advancement for the subfield of developmental psychology as early developmental psychologists were likewise faced with the difficult task of finding appropriate methods to study children.

 The first version of the book Psychologie des Kindes was written in the beginning of the 20th century.
 At that time that the field of child and developmental psychology was still in its infancy.
 One of the first documented systematic observations of children dates back to 1840 when Charles Darwin started to observe and note down the growth and development of his own children.
 This way of scientifically documenting the behaviour of children was in turn what inspired many European developmental psychologists.
 The birth of developmental psychology itself is often set to 1882.
 In that year, William Thierry Preyer published the first textbook on the development of children titled "the mind of the child".
 One of his successors is the German psychologist William Stern who contributed further to the newly formed discipline with his systematic observations on children.